 - The head of the wood thrush is relatively big compared to the body size.

-- This bird has camouflage coloring – the upper parts are reddish-brown, and both belly and chest are white, with prominent black spots.
+- This bird has camouflage coloring – the upper parts are reddish-brown, and the belly and chest are white, with prominent black spots.

 Interesting facts about wood thrushes:

-- A wood thrush is a very reclusive bird and can be usually heard, not seen.
+- A wood thrush is a reclusive bird that can usually be heard or unseen.

 - A wood thrush is an “indicator species” – its population is the first to be affected in the area, for example, by the destruction of habitats.